cydriclopez/docker-ng-dev/README.md

 ### 2. Build the Angular image

-Once inside the docker folder build the Angular image using the command:
+Once inside the ***docker-ng-dev/docker*** folder build the Angular image using the command:
 ```
 :docker build -f angular.dockerfile -t angular .
 ```

-Note that there is a "dot" or a period "." at the end of that command.
-That period "." gives the current folder as context for the docker command.
+Note that there is a "dot" or a period "." at the end of this command.
+The period "." gives the current folder as context for the docker command.
 It tells docker where to find the docker file ***angular.dockerfile***.
 Without the "-f" it looks for the default ***Dockerfile*** file.
 The "-t" names the docker image.
 So when we type the command "docker images" it lists the created image as "angular".
 ```
 :docker images
 REPOSITORY   TAG            IMAGE ID       CREATED        SIZE